-It’s important to remember that pistons are part of the overall engine and all diesel engines are different, with a no ‘one size fits all’ solution existing for any one diesel engine problem.
-It is also imperative to determine the cause of the problem and address this, before simply replacing damaged parts and re-assembling the engine.
+It’s important to remember that diesel pistons are part of the overall engine and all diesel engines are different.
+Unfortunately, there’s no ‘one size fits all’ solution for anyone experiencing a diesel engine problem or an issue with their diesel rings.
+It’s also imperative to determine the cause of the problem and address this, before simply replacing damaged parts and re-assembling the engine.

-Contact Foxwood Diesel today with your engine number, and exactly what difficulty you’ve been having in order for us to be able to help you.
+Contact Foxwood Diesel today with your engine number, and exactly what difficulty you’ve had for us to be able to help you.
 Foxwood Diesel are specialists in the field of diesel engine reconditioning and engine rebuilds, with over 30 years of experience.
-We hold large quantities of diesel engine spares, many of which are available for same day dispatch, and which are tailored to a range of car manufacturers, including Mercedes, Volvo, DAF and all other major diesel manufacturers.
-With our expert knowledge of diesel systems, we offer highly effective reconditioning and rebuilding solutions at our engine machining centre to worn out engines requiring professional care.
-Get in touch so that we can find the right solution for you!
+We hold large quantities of diesel engine spares, many of which are available for same-day dispatch, and which are tailored to a range of car manufacturers, including Mercedes, Volvo, DAF and all other major diesel manufacturers.
+With our expert knowledge of diesel systems, we offer highly effective reconditioning and rebuilding solutions at our engine machining centre to worn-out engines requiring professional care.